Witiko/scm-at-arqmath3/paper/presentation.md

     The final score of an answer is determined by linear interpolation of the scores assigned by the two soft vector space models:

-For our representation of questions in the soft vector space model, we used the tokens in the title and in the body text.
+To represent a question in the soft vector space model, we used the tokens in the title and body text of the question.
 To represent an answer, we used the tokens in the title of its parent question and in the body text of the answer.
-To give greater weight to tokens in the title, we repeated them γ times, which proved useful in ARQMath-2 [@novotny2021ensembling, Section 3.2].
+To give greater weight to tokens in the title, we repeated them several times, which proved useful in ARQMath-2 [@novotny2021ensembling, Section 3.2].

 * * *